 The Isode M-Link servers connect to the STANAG 5066 Servers using the STANAG 5066 SIS (Subnet Interface Service) protocol, which provides a flexible approach to separate applications from the data link layer.

 The above diagram shows the protocol stack used between the two servers.
-The two XMPP servers communicate using Isode’s Optimized S2S (server to server) protocol, which includes compression.
+The two XMPP servers communicate using XEP-0361: Zero Handshake Server to Server Protocol and XEP-0365 Server to Server communication over STANAG 5066 ARQ.
 This maps onto STANAG 5066 RCOP (Reliable Connection Oriented Protocol) which in turn uses the ARQ services of the STANAG 5066 Data Link layer.
 The tests used STANAG 4539 waveform with short interleaver.

 The tests are driven by a pair of special XMPP test clients that can provide latency and throughput tests.